B-Czarnetzki/speechjoey/scripts/audio_preprocessing/README.md

 The logging files will give you information on the processes progress and also collect all specified audio files that produced some error.
 These files might be corrupted, empty or not audios at all.
-You can than easily filter them out of your data.
+You can than easily filter them out of your dataset files.

 ## Create featurepaths file